Time to Say GoodBye (and quitting tobacco)

 Have you ever wondered why you feel so tired?

-If you’re a tobacco user ( and i`m not talking about herbal blends, that's other topic) - this issue has probably become commonplace and normal.
+If you’re a tobacco user (and I`m not talking about herbal blends, that's another topic) - this issue has probably become commonplace and normal.

 However, it’s not normal - not at all.